Monette5/100-days-of-code/log.md

 **Thoughts**: Decided against regExp and used a nifty switch instead

+### Day 20 04 May 2018
+**Progress**: Star Wars day today :)

+**Thoughts**:still working on algorithms and losing focus a little - might do some web develeopment tomorrow - a change is as good as a rest

 <div class="container-fluid">

   <a href="#"><img class="smaller-image thick-green-border" src="https://bit.ly/fcc-relaxing-cat" alt="A cute orange cat lying on its back. "></a>